• Skip to content

 Minerals disposed of in a foreign currency will have foreign exchange gain or loss implications for the seller and buyer.

-• When a disposal occurs and settles in the same reporting period, the total foreign exchange gain or loss is to be recognised in that same period.
+• When a disposal occurs and settles in the same reporting period, the realised foreign exchange gain or loss is to be recognised in that same period.

-• When a disposal is settled in a subsequent reporting period to which it occurred, then the foreign exchange gain or loss is recognised in each period up to the date of settlement.
+• When a disposal is settled in a subsequent reporting period to which it occurred, then the realised foreign exchange gain or loss is recognised in the period in which settlement occurred.

-The following scenarios show the calculation of foreign exchange gains/losses and how they are included in mineral royalty returns.
+The following examples relate to the calculation of foreign exchange gains and losses and how they are included in monthly coal royalty return.

-• For minerals (other than coal) that have a different royalty return period (quarterly or yearly) the foreign exchange gain or loss is calculated using the same methodology shown in the following scenarios.
-This excludes minerals that appear in schedule 6.
+Note: For minerals (other than coal) that have a different royalty return period (quarterly or yearly) the foreign exchange gain or loss is calculated using the same methodology that is shown in the following examples.

 Disposal and payment occur in the same royalty period